Five ways to shut down racist comments about Indigenous Australians

 Fast facts:

-- Despite Indigenous adults making up only around two per cent of our national population, they constitute nearly 30 per cent of all prisoners.
+- Despite Indigenous adults making up only three per cent of our national population, they constitute nearly 30 per cent of all prisoners.

 Though only 5 per cent of people aged 10-17 are Aboriginal, they make up almost half of those under youth justice supervision.